 Ignoring it is good, as once the excitement wears off, your dog’s penis will slip back into the prepuce.
 By ignoring it, you’re not accidentally rewarding or encouraging your dog’s reaction.

-A male dog, neutered or otherwise, may get erect if he mounts another dog, whether they’re male or female, and starts humping them.
+A male dog, neutered or otherwise, may get erect if he mounts another dog, whether they’re male or female, and starts humping the other dog.
 This humping behavior is usually innocent in nature.
 “This isn’t for sexual reasons.
 They’re not trying to copulate or masturbate,” says Dr. Atif Wardany, the veterinarian and owner of Mobile Pet Hospital of Sacramento, California.
 “That’s usually play behavior.”

 Typically, dogs start humping if they get overly excited or stressed and haven’t learned how to properly channel those feelings.
 As mentioned, the behavior itself is innocent, and if the other dog doesn’t like it, they’ll tell your dog.
-However, that kind of behavior is embarrassing or offensive to lots of people, so if your dog is known for humping, train him not to not do that.
+However, that kind of behavior is embarrassing or offensive to lots of people, so if your dog is known for humping, train your dog not not to hump other dogs.

 “A dog’s penis has a bone in it, and in the middle of the bone there is a gland inside it that swells up when the male’s copulating,” Dr. Wardany explains.
 “The purpose is to keep the penis inside the female.”